marciobarros/VisualNRP/README.md

 **Fixed random seed rationale**: miliseconds system time on 2016-04-26.

+## TUNNING

+To run the tunning configurations, use the following commands:

+* TIS -i classic -b 30 50 70 -o output_tis_classic.txt -s 253958446296927

 ## LANDSCAPES

 To run the landscape reports for the "Cost-Risk as an Objective" (CRR), "Cost-Risk as a Constraint" (CCR),